Chewmieser/DailyEntity/README.md

 When we were finally pushed into finding a new hosting service for DailyEntity, my goal was to re-make the site in Node.JS and be able to operate on a single Heroku Dyno.
 During a week, I developed the first iteration of DE and we moved.
 While this code was utilized to learn Node.JS, the platform is incredibly stable and has been running consistantly for over a year.

+The front-end is completely realtime thanks to Now.JS (which was a mistake when I should have just used Socket.io).
+The backend uses Express for routing.

 The Quirks
 ---